-- Support transition from diesel to electric buses: including support for Scotland's first 100% Electric Vehicles operating on local services in Inverness; Electric Bus operating in Strathspey in partnership with Moray Council through HITRANS involvement in the G-PaTra EU InterReg project - Manage the real-time public transport Information system and on-street displays across HITRANS area with the roll out of an enhanced service following the recent award of a new contract supported through HITRANS involvement in the ERDF 'Scotland's 8th City the Smart City' project. - Continue to manage the public transport information database on behalf of HITRANS partner Local Authorities and produce at stop information displays for over 2000 bus stops in our region. - Use funding from HITRANS participation in a number of EU InterReg projects, including MOVE and Stronger Combined, to pilot innovative public transport solutions across the HITRANS area such as the Demand Responsive service using an 8 seater EV in Sleat, Skye that has been implemented in partnership with The Highland Council and the local Development Trust. - Lead implementation of MaaS pilot in Highlands and Islands as one of only two successful applications to the initial round of Scottish Governments MaaS Investment Fund.

-Re-established a Regional Bus Forum to help initiate Bus Service Improvement Partnerships in each area that can be a focus for delivering measures to deliver the 'Circle for growth' and work towards Regional Transport Strategy aspiration of a minimum 3 daily public transport journeys in each area to / from the nearest regional centre.
+- Support transition from diesel to electric buses - Manage the real-time public transport Information system and on-street displays across HITRANS area with the roll out of an enhanced service following the recent award of a new contract supported through HITRANS involvement in the ERDF 'Scotland's 8th City - the Smart City' project. - Continue to manage the public transport information database on behalf of HITRANS partner Local Authorities and produce at stop information displays for over 2000 bus stops in our region. - Use funding from HITRANS participation in EU, UK and SG funding programmes to pilot innovative public transport solutions across the HITRANS area such as Digital Demand Responsive Transport. - Lead implementation of MaaS pilot in Highlands and Islands. - Establis the Bus Taskforce Regional Steering Group to help initiate Bus Service Improvement Partnerships in each area that can be a focus for delivering measures to deliver the 'Circle for growth' and work towards Regional Transport Strategy aspiration of a minimum 3 daily public transport journeys in each area to / from the nearest regional centre.